HONEST SCRAP (1980-2024)

 Scrappers often viewed with contempt as thieves, with drug and alcohol probnlems.
 Not to mention the positives of recycling metals, the most recyclable material in the world.

-The author in the old Victoreen Geiger Counteerfactory, scrapping.
+The author in the old Victoreen Geiger Counter Factory, scrapping.

 I got a lot of stories.
 It’s been a long haul.
 It’s not right to spill all your beans over something as public as the internet, and doing something for so long would naturally mean there are many stories to tell from deep inside the lives of these scrappers.
 Of the living, many of them i still see and hang out with today.
 To respect folks i could recite some things without naming anyone, even if they’re dead, which many are.